Mech0z/Bowling/ReadMe.md

 # Mech0z's bowling lib

-##
+## Design decisions
-This project is created as class library and act as an bowling engine.
+The project is created as class library to act as an bowling engine.

 DDD is used with BowlingGame being the aggregate root.